Outback Wilderness Conservation & Cultural Preservation

 Western Australia, Australia

 19 Ecosystems.
 One vision.
 To protect Earth’s last wildernesses, their people, their cultures, our shared history, and outstanding biological diversity.
-Join us as we PROTECT, TRANSFORM & CONSERVE a National Treasure and help restore 200 years of poor land use.
+We are putting the final touches on this project and hope to open for April 2025 bookings.
+Project objectives: PROTECT, TRANSFORM & CONSERVE a National Treasure and help restore 200 years of poor land use.

 *1,650km² of land